BathHacked/bath-hacked-plugin/README.md

 - Upload the folder to your Wordpress plugin folder ```wp-content/plugins/```.
 - Now activate the plugin in your WordPress dashboard.

-### Via WordPress

-Download the repository as a ZIP file.
-Navigate to ```"Plugins > Add New"``` within your WordPress dashboard.
-Upload the ZIP file, install it & activate the plugin.

 ## Configuration

 At present, there is a single configuration option under ```"Settings > Bath: Hacked"```.